 This speaker can play music while submerged in water.
-I left it in a sink full of water for 5 minutes, and the music continued to play fine afterward.
+I left it in a sink full of water for 5 minutes, and the music played fine afterwards.

 UE states that after 10 hours, you will still have 77% of the battery left.
 This is longer than the standard 20 hours that many speakers offer.

-The Megaboom 3 paired with my iPhone quickly, and I noticed its strong signal strength.
+The Megaboom 3 paired with my iPhone quickly, and I noticed its muscular signal strength.
 It was a con,sistent even when we were indoors, and several walls were in the way.

 8. Klipsch AW-650 (Best Outdoor Speakers For iPod )

-The AW-650 outdoor speakers are larger thanTheoor speakers.
-The AW-650 produces a louder sound, richer bass, and wider sound.
+The AW-650 outdoor speakers are more prominent thanTheoor speakers.
+The AW-650 produces a louder sound, richer bass, and broader sound.

-The distortion on Billie Eilish’s “Happier than Ever” seemed crunchy, but her vocals were still easy to hear.
-The Weeknd’s “Blinding Lights” bass pounded strongly, and the keyboards and other instruments sounded crisp.
+Billie Eilish’s “Happier than Ever” distortion seemed crunchy, but her vocals were still easy to hear.
+The Weeknd’s “Blinding Lights” bass pounded firmly, and the keyboards and other instruments sounded crisp.
 His vocals could be heard over the bass.
 The acoustic guitar on Tom Petty’s “Wildflowers” sounded bright and clear, and the other instrucana good mix.

 The AW-650 can reach ve try loud volumes without distorting.
-While it can sound some, the treble starts to sound harsh at around 94 decibels.
+While it can sound some, the treble sounds harsh at around 94 decibels.

-Klipsch says these speakers are all-weather and rustproof yet provides no IP rating to support this claim.
+Klipsch says these speakers are all-weather and rustproof yet provide no IP rating to support this claim.
 These speakers also have UV resistance and a weather-resistant zinc clamp.
-The brand has b, been in business for over 50 years, and quality materials should last.
+The brand has b been in business for over 50 years, and quality materials should last.